 Winter is on its way, which means cozy fireside evenings are ahead.
 Nothing beats a real fire, but many install natural gas logs to avoid unsightly firewood storage.
-These examples are better than a plain basket or small stack on the floor, and each add uniqueness to their space.
+These examples take firewood storage to unusual levels and look far better than a plain basket or small stack on the floor.
+What’s more, each make the space more unique.
 Floor to ceiling shelves [top] highlight the vaulted ceiling and inject symmetry.
 The logs add natural texture to this monochromatic room.

-The same idea was used in a winter vacation home, and features a crossbuck design for added architectural interest.
+The same idea was used in a winter vacation home.
+It features a crossbuck design for added architectural interest.

-If you like the idea, but don’t want a head on view of the wood, create storage at the end.
-This contemporary steel unit has divided shelves that can be used later for decorative display.
+If you like the idea, but don’t want a head-on view of the wood, tuck in storage on the end.
+This contemporary steel unit has divided shelves that can be used later for decorative display though the firewood (especially on those high top shelves) does double duty.

 By extending the mantel across an opening, an accessory shelf tops the firewood niche.
 Notice the area is lined in the same material as the hearth, making it much easier to keep clean.